State to seek death penalty for Daniel Callihan, suspected killer of Callie and Erin Brunett

 AMITE — Prosecutors filed a formal notice Monday that they would seek the execution of a man accused of killing a Loranger woman and her young daughter during a violent assault that spanned two states last month.

 Daniel Callihan, 36, pleaded not guilty Monday during his arraignment at the Tangipahoa Parish Courthouse.
-He faces three counts of first-degree murder, two counts of aggravated kidnapping of a child and one count of unauthorized entry of an inhabited dwelling.
+He faces two counts of first-degree murder, two counts of aggravated kidnapping of a child and one count of unauthorized entry of an inhabited dwelling.

 Previously, prosecutors accused Callihan of killing Callie Brunett, 35, and Erin Brunett, 4.
 It wasn't immediately clear why a third homicide charge was added; the sheriff's office, which investigated the case, did not return a call seeking clarification.